First/last frost dates in Northern England and Scotland

 Coastal areas also benefit in winter – the sea is warmer than the land in the colder months, the opposite of summer.

-Here’s a list of Northern English and Scottish towns and cities and their expected first/last frost dates.
+Here’s a list of Northern English and Scottish towns and cities and expected first/last frost dates.

 I was very surprised when I read it and of course, this is only a guideline – I watch Countryfile’s weekly weather round-up and check the Met Office daily.